|

 Being time

-and court tested, however, does not mean they’re well written, or easily
+and court tested, however, doesn't mean they’re well written, or easily

 understood.
 It’s not enough to just find